Tower95/youtubeFinder/Readme.md

 #### Web page

-if you go to localhost:3000/
-you see this
+if you go to `http://localhost:3000/` you will see this
 ![image1](/doc/image1.png?raw=true "image1")

 you can search for everything